 Lives and works in Houston, TX, USA

-In the same way that I had to go to basements to take shelter from bombs or to adapt in new environments, my work has become a stacking of meaning, purpose, and memory.
-By directing attention inward toward the personal, I re-emerge outward toward the collective experience.
+In the same way that I had to go to basements to shelter from bombs during the Iraq-Iran war or to adapt to new environments as an immigrant, my work has become a stacking of meaning, purpose, and documentation.